Late Hyattsville Mayor Accused of Stealing $2.2M From KIPP DC Schools

 Ward died Jan.
 25, 2022, after appearing to have died by suicide, according to officials in Hyattsville, the Prince George’s County community for which he was elected mayor a year earlier.

 Federal prosecutors are seeking forfeiture as proceeds of wire fraud and as proceeds of "theft or bribery concerning programs that receive federal funds.”
-Officials are working to seize two five-acre properties Ward owned in Augusta, West Virginia; four cars including two Teslas and an Alfa Romeo; three Jeeps; a truck; a motorcycle; a camper; art and sports memorabilia.
+Officials are working to seize:

 Ward’s family did not immediately respond to an inquiry, and online court records did not list a lawyer.